 for children and youth receiving services, assessment of systems involvement including but not limited to, special education, child welfare, developmental disability, and coordination with involved systems, as appropriate; and

-a determination of whether the individual presently is or ever has been a member of the U.S. Armed Services and connecting or enrolling the individual with the appropriate armed services and veterans services.
+a determination of whether the individual presently is or ever has been a member of the U.S. Armed Services and connecting or enrolling the individual with the appropriate armed services and veterans’ services.

 Comprehensive evaluation.